asm89/yac/README.md

 ## Known limitations

-- No paramter/service called `__yac`
+- No parameter/service called `__yac`
-- All services are "shared", "prototype" services are not supported
+- All services are "shared", "prototype" services are not yet supported
 - ...